-I'm in Dallas today delivering the closing keynote presentation on "Creating Strategic Impact" for the Transportation Marketing and Sales Association.
-This launches a string of Brainzooming presentations and workshops during the summer months focused on translating strategic thinking into business results.
+At the publishing date, I was in Dallas delivering the closing keynote presentation on "Creating Strategic Impact" for the Transportation Marketing and Sales Association.
+This launched a string of Brainzooming presentations and workshops during the summer months focused on translating strategic thinking into business results.

 Finding Your Brand's Strategic Analogs